4Chan Alt-Righters Went To Insane Lengths To Find ‘He Will Not Divide Us Flag’

 After the harassment continued in Albuquerque, New Mexico, LaBeouf moved the flag and webcam to an undisclosed field in New Mexico.
 That’s when things got really weird.

-The /pol/ 4chan users committed to what one news site referred to as “CIA-level research” to track down the location of Shia LaBeouf’s protest flag via clues in the background of the webcam livestream.
+The /pol/ 4chan users committed to what one news site referred to as “CIA-level research” to track down the location of Shia LaBeouf’s protest flag via clues in the background of the webcam live stream.

 “They spotted planes flying over the new site on the live video feed, then used online flight radars to pin down the location,” the Daily Dot reported.

-They also used the location of stars seen in the sky above the “He Will Not Divide Us” flag in the livestream.
+They also used the location of stars seen in the sky above the “He Will Not Divide Us” flag in the live stream.
 They eventually determined that the the flag was somewhere near Greenville, Tennessee.

 In a remarkable story of trolling, 4Chan users locate Shia Labeouf’s flag using star maps and flight patterns https://t.co/ajtUGGBRr7 pic.twitter.com/PL7UI9MRrX